 Since 1981 he has spoken at over 750 conferences on philanthropy, including the Association for Fundraising Professionals, The Council for the Advancement and Support of Education, the Partnership for Philanthropic Planning, the Association for Healthcare Philanthropy, United Jewish Communities, and hundreds of local professional organizations and planned giving councils, as well as many audiences sponsored by local charities and other groups.

 The primary objective is to establish and grow an ethics-based dialogue about important issues facing gift planners and other fundraisers at charities today.

 Doug, a teacher of ethics and philanthropy at Columbia University, states that, "Based on the queries I receive, it is clear that those who have worked in this field, even those who have served charities for many years, have too few places to go to discuss issues that are not covered by legislation or the IRS.
 This site is meant to address that need."

 We encourage readers to submit a question to Doug at firstname.lastname@example.org.

-As ethical decision-making is more of a journey than a destination, we encourage readers' comments and will post representative reactions and opposing responses to the columns.
-Please send your comments by email ( firstname.lastname@example.org).
-Be sure you include the topic.
+As ethical decision-making is more of a journey than a destination, we encourage readers' comments.
+Post your thoughts and reactions to our Linkedin Page.